pennhanlee/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-success">
 :heavy_check_mark: **Format:**

-   This process is activated automatically when using Find command and does not require any manual inputs
+   This process is activated automatically when using the [Find command](#locating-books-find) and does not require any manual inputs.
 </div>

 <div markdown="block" class="alert alert-warning">
 :star: **Important Details:**

-   This feature is applied when finding for books using these fields:
+   This feature is applied when finding books using these fields:
    * Name
    * Genre
    * Tags